 A TriTex filter is included with the Hetty.
 This is a standard filter, although you can purchase more effective or odour-reducing filters separately.

 The Hetty also uses HepaFlo bags.
 These are considerably more durable than regular paper bags and also hold plenty of dirt and dust.
+They also act as a first line of defence against allergens escaping into the air.

 With an RRP of £150, we think the Hetty is reasonably priced considering the large capacity, cleaning performance and range of accessories.
 Fortunately, it’s often available for considerably less than the RRP, making it easy to recommend if your home has mainly hard floors and you’re looking for a large vacuum.